Teaching & Learning

 Our Digital Learning Approach

-‘Digital Learning aims to empower students to move from confident users and consumers of digital systems and technology to being discerning and creative problem solvers, equipped for an increasingly knowledge-based economy and society.’
+“Digital learning aims to empower students to move from confident users and consumers of digital systems and technology to being discerning and creative problem solvers, equipped for an increasingly knowledge-based economy and society.”

 “If you tell a student something, you’ve forever robbed them of the opportunity to discover it for themselves through inquiry.”
 Curt Gabrielson

-Our Humanities and Health curriculum is aligned with the Victorian Curriculum and is designed to actively engage children in the learning process.
-They begin to develop their capacity to take an active role in their learning as well as develop investigation skills and an understanding of the curriculum content.
+At Knox Park Primary School we follow a guided inquiry approach to the teaching and learning of the Humanities and Health curriculum, which is aligned to the Victorian Curriculum.
+Guided inquiry is designed to actively engage children in the learning process, helping them to develop their capacity to take an active role in their learning as well as develop investigation skills.

-- Strong emphasis on process not the final product.
+- Strong emphasis on process over product

-- Evidence of student voice.
+- Evidence of student voice